He ran up from behind and threw a hug around her legs as she heated a pot of water for tea. I think that’s how it happened.

 I will wait for you as long as I have to.
 I’ve put you in charge.

 He sleeps right after sex.
 They all do, it seems.
 But not me.
-My head spins.
-It is filled with drugs and questions that need answers.
+My head spins and swims, filled to the brim with all the wine in the house and drugs and questions that need answers.

 Will what just happened change how he feels?
 Is he my boyfriend yet?
 I remember what he said.
 You don’t have to remind me.
 Don’t I get anything for giving it all away?